1. About Champix

 If you want to stop smoking, several stop smoking treatments are available from pharmacies, shops and on prescription.
 The best treatment for you will depend on your personal preference, your age, if you’re pregnant or breastfeeding and any medical conditions you have.

 Other treatments include:

 nicotine replacement therapy (NRT) – a range of products which give a low level of nicotine, without the tar, carbon monoxide and other poisonous chemicals present in tobacco smoke.
-Available on prescription from a doctor or an NHS stop smoking service.
+Available on prescription from a doctor or an stop smoking service.

 bupropion (Zyban) – a medicine originally used to treat depression, but it has since been found to help people stop smoking.
 Only available on prescription.

 Local stop smoking services are available to help you stop smoking.
 These free services provide support and effective methods to help you.
 Your doctor can refer you, or you can phone a local stop smoking service to make an appointment with an adviser.
-Find out more about NHS stop smoking services.
+Find out more about stop smoking services.